 The BBC launches 100 ‘novels that shaped our world’!

-To mark the 300th anniversary of Daniel Defoe’s, Robinson Crusoe, widely recognised as the originator of the English-language novel and somewhat of a literary milestone, the BBC have listed 100 ‘novels that have shaped our world’ ahead of a forthcoming BBC Two show of the same name.
+To mark the 300th anniversary of Daniel Defoe’s, Robinson Crusoe, widely recognised as the originator of the English-language novel and somewhat of a literary milestone, the BBC has listed 100 ‘Novels That Shaped Our World’ ahead of a forthcoming BBC Two show of the same name.
 There will also be a year-long festival in partnership with libraries and reading groups around the UK, special events at libraries around the country include workshops, walking tours, film screenings and live performances.

 The novels were selected by six leading British writers, curators and critics, including Radio 4 Front Row presenter and Times Literary Supplement editor Stig Abell, broadcaster Mariella Frostrup, authors Juno Dawson, Kit de Waal and Alexander McCall Smith, and Bradford Festival Literary Director Syima Aslam.